tensorflow/tfjs-examples/date-conversion-attention/README.md

 data engineering, server-side model training, client-side inference, model visualization, and unit testing in this example.

-The training data is syntheiszed programmatically.
+The training data is synthesized programmatically.

 ## Model training in Node.js